datenstrom/yellow-newfeature/README.md

 [Download ZIP file](https://github.com/datenstrom/yellow-newfeature/archive/refs/heads/main.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-*Important: Change the download link to your repository.*
+*Important: Change the download link to your own repository.*

 ## How to make animated text